 Employers who violate the above provisions may be liable to the employee for lost wages and lost work benefits.
 Additionally, an employer may be guilty of a misdemeanor if it engages in certain willful conduct.

 PRACTICAL TIP: If you receive notice that an employee (male or female) is a victim of domestic violence, sexual assault, or even stalking, work closely with the employee to determine what type of accommodation the employee needs.
 This is an area where a bright line rule regarding attendance and time off may result in discrimination claims rather than protect you.

-Schedule a call if you need assistance navigating California’s complicated employment laws.
+Contact me at (949) 529-0007 if you need assistance navigating California’s complicated employment laws.

 Please read our disclaimer.